 Looking to join an education-related student organization?
-Augusta University's College of Education offers quite a few options to choose from!
+Augusta University's College of Education and Human Development offers quite a few options to choose from!

 Our students have the opportunity to participate in organizations designed to prepare them for a career in teaching, foster leadership, and encourage volunteerism.

 Chi Sigma Iota serves as a link to promote interaction between counselor educators, students, alumni and local professionals.
 The chapters provide a forum for interaction, sharing of concerns, discussion of issues and support for common interests.
 Many chapters schedule meetings and solicit speakers on a variety of topics relevant to counselors, serving as a resource for continuing education.
 Chapters have conducted service activities and have organized social gatherings to facilitate interactions between members.

 The COE Ambassadors will represent the college in a unique capacity, providing incoming